IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 186

 Description
-: USB packets, beginning with a FreeBSD USB header
+: Reserved for USB traffic captured on FreeBSD
 {: spacing="compact"}